grafana/writers-toolkit/docs/sources/structure/topic-types/landing-page/index.md

    You may have to adjust the width or height to 100/110 depending on the spacing.
    {{< /admonition >}}

 1. Add the `card-grid` shortcode to the front matter.
-This shortcode is for the tiles that appear below ## Explore.
+This shortcode is for the tiles that appear below the Explore heading.

    Example: